Constantine Bodin: Reign

-The Byzantine campaign against Duklja is dated between 1089 and 1091 and may have succeeded in taking Bodin captive for the second time.
-Although the kingdom survived, outlying territories including Bosnia, Rascia, and Hum seceded under their own governors.
 Exactly what happened in Duklja is unknown, and there may have been a civil war during Bodin's possible captivity.
 Queen Jaquinta ruthlessly persecuted possible claimants to the throne, including Bodin's cousin Branislav and his family.
 After a number of these persons were killed or exiled by Bodin and his wife, the church managed to keep the impending blood feud from sparking off a full-blown civil war.
+The focus of the Serbian national and state life were then transmitted in the 1090s to the mountains of Kopaonik, where his subject, župan (count) Vukan, played the most important role in the fight of the Serbs against the Byzantine Empire.
+Bodin was pushed to the background, contributed by the dynastic conflicts and his struggle against Dubrovnik, which brought him only little fame and success.
+Thus, Bodin, who had started his career with much enthusiasm and energy, ended his life and reign without power and reputation.

-In the winter of 1096–97 the Crusaders under Raymond of Toulouse met Bodin at Scutari, the Crusaders were hospitably received and entertained.
+In the winter of 1097 the Crusaders under Raymond of Toulouse met Bodin at Scutari, and the Crusaders "affirmed brotherhood and bestowed many gifts upon the king of the Slavs", but they "sorely regretted our trust in the sham peace when the Slavs took advantage of the occasion, went berserk as was their custom, slew our people, and snatched what they could from the unarmed".

 On Constantine Bodin's death in 1101 or possibly 1108, Duklja was engulfed in the conflict caused by the dynastic strife that had begun to develop during his reign.